rspamd/rspamd.com/doc/modules/multimap.md

 | `text` | decoded and converted text parts (without HTML tags but with newlines)
 | `rawtext` | decoded but not converted text parts (with HTML tags and newlines)
 | `oneline` | decoded and stripped text content (without HTML tags and newlines)

+### Content Filter Scoring Behavior
+* `body` - applies regex over the whole raw message body with single scoring
+* `text` - processes both text and HTML parts in multipart/alternative messages, which can result in double scoring
+* `oneline` - similar to `text`, processes each text part separately

+**Note**: Before Rspamd 3.11, for `text` and `oneline` filters, the final score may be higher than defined if the message contains multiple text parts (e.g., both plain text and HTML).
+The `one_shot = true;` option can be used to limit scoring to a single match, though this behaves per text part.

+**Note**: from Rspamd 3.11, this has been changed: only **distinct** parts are selected for matching.
+For example, if `text/plain` and `text/html` parts have the same text content, that content is matched only once.

 ### Filename filters